ALTernatiF4-Sec/UniWA-CTF/README.md

 - [Ghidra](https://github.com/NationalSecurityAgency/ghidra) - A software reverse engineering (SRE) framework.
 - [Strings](https://en.wikipedia.org/wiki/Strings_(Unix)) - Binary Analysis Utility that finds and prints text strings embedded in binary files such as executables.

+## Steganography
+- [Steghide](http://steghide.sourceforge.net/) - A steganography program that is able to hide data in various kinds of image- and audio-files.